 - Low stakes testing of each subject will allow for long term memory development and secure understanding of skills.

-- The maths curriculum design ensures that the needs of individual and small groups of children can be met within the environment of high quality first wave teaching, supported by targeted, proven interventions where appropriate.
+- The maths curriculum design ensures that the needs of individual children can be met within the environment of high quality first teaching, and groups of children are supported by targeted, proven interventions where appropriate.

 - Enjoyment of the maths curriculum promotes achievement, confidence and good behaviour.